 While all health service industries had sharp drops in employment at the beginning of the pandemic, most had seen an upturn in jobs by the summer of 2020 – an upward trajectory that has largely continued to the present.
-By November of 2021, outpatient care centers and physician’s offices employed more people than they had in February 2020, and hospitals and home healthcare organizations were within 2% of their respective pre-pandemic employment numbers.
-However, as we show in the next chart, employment in these industries is still below expected levels, given pre-pandemic upward trends.
+By July 2022, physicians’ offices, outpatient care centers and home health services employed more people than they had in February 2020, and hospitals were within 2% of their pre-pandemic employment level.
+However, as we show in the next chart, employment in these industries is still below expected levels, given pre-pandemic trends.

-The number of workers employed at nursing care and elder care facilities has continued to decline.
+The number of workers employed at nursing care and elder care facilities continues to remain significantly below pre-pandemic levels.
 Community elder care facilities had 976,100 employees nationwide in February 2020, but only 892,200 in July of 2022- an 8.6% decrease.
 Employment in these facilities reached a low of 869,400 in November of 2021 and has been growing slightly since.
-Nursing care facilities have seen a 15.0% drop in employment since February of 2020, from 1.59 million to 1.35 million in November 2021, with decreasing employment every month until March 2022, when employment begun to increase.
+Nursing care facilities have seen a 14.1% drop in employment since February of 2020, with decreasing employment every month until March 2022, when employment begun to increase.
 (Note that Current Employment Statistics data from the most recent two months is preliminary and subject to change).

-Health sector employment remains below expectations, particularly for home health services and community care centers for the elderly
+Health sector employment remains below expectations, particularly for nursing care and community care centers for the elderly

 While health employment in many facilities has nearly returned to pre-pandemic levels, the effects of the pandemic linger.
-Employment in most areas had been growing steadily before March 2020, and jobs have not yet returned to where they likely would have been, had the pandemic not happened.
-As an example, 1.55 million Americans were employed in home health services in February 2020, versus 1.53 million in November 2021.
-This represents a recovery of most jobs lost at the beginning of the pandemic.
+Employment in most areas had been growing steadily before March 2020, and jobs have not yet returned to where they likely would have been, based on pre-pandemic job growth rates.
+As an example, 1.55 million Americans were employed in home health services in February 2020, versus 1.57 million in July 2022.
+This represents a recovery of all jobs lost at the beginning of the pandemic.
 However, between 2017 and early 2020, employment in home health had been growing at an average rate of 0.28% per month.
-If this growth had continued throughout 2020 and 2021, home health service employees would number 1.64 million in November 2021, rather than 1.53 million.
+If this growth had continued from 2020 throughout 2022, home health service employees would number 1.68 million in July 2022, rather than 1.57 million.